electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 systems that will make it difficult for users to download or launch unsigned applications.

-If you already have code signing certificates for Windows and macOS, you can set your credentials in your Forge configuration:
+If you already have code signing certificates for Windows and macOS, you can set your credentials in your Forge configuration.
+Otherwise, please refer to the full [Code Signing] documentation to learn how to purchase a certificate and for more information on the desktop app code signing process.

 <Tabs>
   <TabItem value="macos" label="macOS" default>